 Second, by moving edge services to cloud vendors that specialize in offering them at scale, CIOs transfer a large chunk of their risks away from their teams.
 That is what cloud providers’ “shared responsibility models” are all about.
 Customers are responsible for approving access to the vendor’s services and for granting privileges.
 CISOs can’t be naive about the risks that come with cloud services and will need to build expertise with these new platforms.
 That’s because within the shared responsibility model, enterprises still have enough rope to hang themselves: they can grant elevated privileges to too many low-skilled people, or use application features inappropriately.
 Capital One found this out the hard way with AWS.
 But CIOs no longer have to worry about patching device firmware or fiddling with low-level appliance configurations.
 Cloud vendors are responsible for keeping their infrastructure free of security defects, operating their platforms in a controlled way, and providing the features customers need.
 When vendors mess up—as Microsoft did this past summer, spectacularly, and as Okta has more recently—it isn’t the CIO’s or CISO’s problem.
 IT teams are out of the edge infrastructure maintenance business forever, and can spend far more time securing their data.
 That’s huge.

-Third, by removing your on-premises edge devices, you will save money on your cyber-insurance premiums.
+Third, by removing your on-premises edge devices, CFOs save money on their cyber-insurance premiums.
 In 2022, cyber-insurance costs rose by 62%, fueled by the ransomware epidemic and coming on the heels of a 90% increase the year before.
 At least one analysis of cyber claims data has shown that enterprises with on-premises Exchange servers were three times more likely to file a claim than those using a cloud-based email provider such as Google Workspace.
 Carriers know their claims data and are not stupid.
 Within 18 months, you can expect that any use of edge devices on your network perimeter—regardless of how well you say you patch them on your insurance questionnaires—will escalate your cyber coverage costs.
 As a bonus, as cloud vendors increasingly automate reporting of adherence to recommended practices, the cost of applying for and maintaining cyber insurance insurance will decrease.
 Carriers will have finer-grained visibility into your actual posture on an ongoing basis, allowing them to tailor premiums far more precisely.

 Last: by dissolving what’s left of the perimeter, employees will be happier and CIOs and CISOs will make their teams more valuable.
 Instead of having to continue to maintain specialty expertise in technologies that aren’t valued in today’s market, their teams get to focus on much cooler tech (AI!
 Software defined networking!
 Zero trust!
 Passwordless authentication!), which in turn makes them more marketable.
 Ask your staff whether they’d rather renew their Cisco CCNA credentials for yet another year, or get a new CCKS cloud security certification.
 The question answers itself.